Indian armour: Vedic period

 The defensive armors became the integral part of military costume.
 They were worn after duly sanctified by mantras.
 It appears that they were used only by the nobility.
 The average soldier wore deer skin, and is mentioned in the Atharvaveda, stating that the shield and outfit made of deer skin struck terror amid the enemies of god.
 The nobles and elite warriors wore a coat of mail called a drapi, kavacha, or varman.
 They covered their back, chest, and lower parts of their body.

 Certain warriors in the Vedic period wore metal armour called varman.
 In the Rig Veda the varman is described as sewn armor or a coat of mail that covers the whole body.

 Historians such as Edward Washburn Hopkins deduce that the armour was metal that covered the body and was connected by wires.
 On the head multiple metal pieces were connected together for helmets.

-The kavacha is described to be plate armour and tightly fitted, and covered the chest.
-The word kavaca is used in Atharva Veda in the sense of a corselet breast plate as opposed to the varman:
+The kavacha is described to be a fitted plate armour covering the chest.
+The word kavaca is used in Atharva Veda in the sense of an armour clas cuirass breast plate as opposed to the varman coat of mail:

 The use of helmets is frequently mentioned in the vedas.
 Shirastrana was a helmet or head guard worn by soldiers to protect the head.
 Siprin would mean a person wearing a helmet.
 Common soldiers would go bare headed, some kept long hairs and wore animal horns.
-Indra is described as the golden helmeted hero:
+Indra is described as the golden helmeted hero with a visor:

 Hastaghna was and arm guard used to protect the hands.
 It was worn on the left arm to avoid friction of bow strings.
 It was made of leather but later on metal gauntlets seem to have used instead.

 For the protection of the legs; greaves, anklets, and shoes were used.
 The noble warriors wore ornaments like armlets, bracelets, clasps, necklaces, and various garlands.

-Antiquity
+Description of armor was continued in the Upanishads.

+Mahajanapadas Period

 Armour is discussed in Chanakya's Arthashastra (320 BCE).
+The Arthashastra extensively discusses various types of armors used in ancient India.
+These armors included lohajālika, paṭṭa, kavaca, and sūtraka.
+Lohajālika was a type of mail armor which was made from iron or steel that covered the body and arms.
+Lohajālika was prevalent due to its lightweight properties and resilience against a variety of blows, such as from bladed weapons such as swords and axes.
+In the Arthashastra, the Patta armor is described as a coat of iron, steel or animal skins with hoofs and horns of various animals like porpoise, rhinoceros, and bison without cover for the arms.

+The kavacha was plate armor that covered the chest, torso and other parts of the body, providing protection to warriors.
+It was tightly fitted and made of metal or leather, offering defense in battle.

+Sūtraka was a type of armor made of leather or iron.
+It covered only hips and the waist.